 Private Insurers and Medicaid

 Although all medical treatment related to a worker’s injury is covered by EEOICPA, any costs incurred to treat illnesses that are unrelated to exposure must be paid by the patient’s private insurance provider or Medicaid.
-This means that individuals who seek aid from United Energy Workers Healthcare or from a similar establishment can expect only to receive the medical costs associated with treating a listed injury free of charge.
+This means that individuals who seek aid from United Energy Workers Healthcare and Four Corners Health Care or from a similar establishment can expect only to receive the medical costs associated with treating a listed injury free of charge.
 Covered conditions include radiation-induced cancers, such as:

 - Multiple myeloma;